ska-sa/spead2/doc/py-send.rst

      transmission rate, the rate will be increased until the average rate has caught up.
 This value specifies the "catch-up" rate, as a ratio to the target rate.
+   :param RateMethod rate_method: Select method for applying the rate limit.
-   :param bool allow_hw_rate: If true, then hardware-based rate
+     If true, then hardware-based rate
      limiting may be used if available.
 In this case it is implementation-defined whether `burst_rate_ratio` and `burst_size` have
      any effect.
 This will often produce results that are at least as good as